 A few changes of note:

 - Damen Avenue used to be called Robey Street until 1927.
 It was renamed for Father Arnold Damen.
-The Northwest cornerstone at Damen and Huron still reads "Robey."
+The cornerstones at Huron Street and Patterson Avenue still read “Robey.”

 - Walton Street, just south of Augusta Boulevard, used to be called Cornelia Street, despite the city already having a Cornelia Avenue just south of Addison.